Frequently Asked Questions:

 Do they need any special care?

 Yes, they require regular bathing as the oil from their skin can make your bed linen oily.
-We use a tearless baby shampoo.
+We use a tearless baby shampoo as well as different varieties of medicated shampoo.
 At the same time as bathing, clip their nails and clean their ears and wipe their eyes.

 How old are they when they leave for their new homes?